"The important thing is not to stop questioning. Curiosity has its own reason for existence." - Albert Einstein

 You will view the changing of the seasons at one of the video time lapse stations, and appreciate the beauty of the Museum’s 21 wooded acres from the unique perspective of the museum Light Bridge.

-General admission tickets are good for 7 days from date of purchase.
+General admission tickets are good for a one time visit and expire 7 days from the date of purchase.

 Please present your receipt at the front desk when you arrive.